-No state or local nondiscrimination laws or ordinances apply.
+All Colorado State or local nondiscrimination laws or ordinances will apply.

 2-I.B.
 NONDISCRIMINATION

 Federal regulations prohibit discrimination against certain protected classes and other groups of people.
 State and local requirements, as well as PHA policies, can prohibit discrimination against additional classes of people.